Leading safety and environmental sustainability sciences

 The scientists behind our safe and sustainable products

-Everyone at Unilever has a part to play in continuing to deliver safe products and in reducing our environmental impacts.
-However, Unilever’s Safety and Environmental Assurance Centre (SEAC) has a particularly vital role in delivering our global commitment to developing products responsibly.
+Everyone at Unilever has a part to play in making sure that our products are safe and sustainable and that we continue to reduce our environmental impacts.
+The team of scientists at our Safety and Environmental Assurance Centre (SEAC) has a vital role in helping to deliver these commitments.

-SEAC is led by world-class safety and environmental sustainability scientists.
-They use the latest techniques, deep expertise and an objective approach to ensure that our products, the way we make them and how consumers are intended to use them, are safe and better for the environment.
+SEAC is a team of industry-leading safety and environmental sustainability scientists.
+They use the latest techniques, deep scientific expertise and an evidence-based approach to ensure that our products are safe for consumers and workers and better for the environment.

-Working side-by-side with teams across Unilever, from the beginning to the end of a product’s life, SEAC scientists ensure that safety and sustainability are designed into everything we make and do.
-In addition to this, SEAC scientists work with leading experts globally to advance the science needed to assess the product innovations of the future.
+Working with teams across Unilever, from the beginning to the end of a product’s life, SEAC scientists ensure that safety and sustainability are built into everything we make and do.
+In addition to this, SEAC scientists work with leading experts around the globe to constantly advance the science we use to assess our product innovations of the future.

-SEAC scientists use industry-leading approaches, combining safety risk and environmental impact assessments, to assure the safety and sustainability of our products.
-They draw on a wide span of expertise including consumer, environmental, process and worker safety, as well as environmental sustainability.
-Their scientific expertise is complemented by an understanding of product formulations and knowledge of how consumers use our products.
+SEAC is part of our Research and Development (R&D) facilities based at Colworth in the UK, with a diverse team of over 160 people.
+SEAC scientists use industry-leading approaches to assure the safety and sustainability of our products.
+They draw on a wide span of multidisciplinary scientific expertise to carry out robust safety and environmental impact assessments.
+This includes expertise in consumer, environmental, process and worker safety, as well as environmental sustainability.
+At the heart of our risk and impact assessments is an in-depth understanding of Unilever’s product formulations and knowledge of how people use our products.

-Our open, collaborative approach enables us to advance science and develop Unilever’s expertise and reputation.
-This also means we keep abreast of external developments, enabling us to harness the latest scientific evidence and to create tools that can assess the product innovations of the future.
+Our collaborative approach to safety and sustainability science means we can harness the latest scientific evidence and create approaches to assess the product innovations of the future.

 - 1961 - The Unilever Board establishes a mandatory toxicological safety clearance system for all company products.